The NCCS User Services Group

 You must sign your request in order to fulfill NASA, GSFC, and NCCS Security Policies.

-You must obtain the signature(s) of the Principal Investigator(s) of the Computational Project(s) entered at item 7 of the form, and enter the date.
+You must obtain the signature(s) of the Principal Investigator(s) of the Computational Project(s) entered at item 6 of the form, and enter the date.
 All requests require a Principal Investigator's signature.
+(The Principal Investigator must also approve if you wish to import, use or store EAR or ITAR information on NCCS computing resources.
+Have him or her circle the appropriate response.)

 Part III: Returning Your Completed User Administration Request Form

-You may return your completed NCCS User Administration Request Form (and your Certificate of Completion for those required to complete SATERN Training) to the following address:
+You may return your completed NCCS User Administration Request Form (and any additional required documentation) to the following address:

 NASA Goddard Space Flight Center